 4.02 Academic freedom in the Collegiate implies a respect for the rights of others, tolerance of other points of view and a duty to use such academic freedom responsibly when expressing opinions and beliefs so as not to impose them on others.
 The Parties recognize the need to use academic freedom in such a manner that the objectives and purposes of the Collegiate as a pre-university level educational institution are maintained and enhanced.

 4.03 The Collegiate Instructor's primary responsibility to the institution is to teach.
-To that end, Members shall not be hindered in the exercise of professional improvement including related research or in their teaching, except that their teaching shall be bounded by the curriculum requirements of the Manitoba Department of Education, the regulations of the Senate of The University of Winnipeg as they apply to the Collegiate, and the guidance of the Collegiate Faculty Council.
+To that end, Members shall not be hindered in the exercise of professional improvement including related research or in their teaching, except that their teaching shall be bounded by the Provincila Government’scurriculum requirements, , the Senate regulations as they apply to the Collegiate, and the guidance of the Collegiate Faculty Council.

 ARTICLE 5: nON-DISCRIMINATION AND FREEDOM FROM HARASSMENT

-5.01 The Parties accept the principle of equality of opportunity for all in respect to a Member’s terms and conditions of employment, advancement and membership in the Association based on bona fide qualifications.
+5.01 The Parties accept the principle of equality of opportunity for all in respect to a Member’s terms and conditions of employment, advancement, and membership in the Association based on bona fide qualifications.
 Therefore, the Parties agree that with respect to the foregoing, except as otherwise provided in this Agreement or by statute, there shall be no discrimination, interference, restriction or coercion exercised or practised on any Member based on any of the applicable grounds set out in the Manitoba Human Rights Code, C.C.S.M. c.
 H175, or on membership or activity in the Association.

-5.02 The Parties to the Collective Agreement declare that they do not condone harassment or discrimination as defined in the University of Winnipeg Respectful Learning and Working Environment Policy.
+5.02 The Parties to the Collective Agreement declare that they do not condone harassment or discrimination, as defined in the University of Winnipeg Respectful Learning and Working Environment Policy.
 Allegations of harassment or discrimination will be dealt with in accordance with the procedures established by the Employer and as outlined in the Respectful Working and Learning Environment Policy.
 Nothing in the policy shall preclude or diminish the right of a Member to be advised of his/her rights to representation prior to and during any discussions, meetings, hearings or other process undertaken pursuant to those procedures.

 5.03 The protection from discrimination and harassment includes the protection from retaliation on any grounds identified in the policy for a Member having taken action under the policy either as a complainant or grievor, or for assisting a complainant or grievor in taking action under the policy, or for acting as a witness or advocate on behalf of an employee in a legal or other proceeding to obtain a remedy for a breach of non-discrimination.